Artemisia Herb Fights Malaria and Dengue Fever

-Research is increasingly showing that the herb sometimes called Wormwood (Artemisia annua) inhibits both malaria and dengue fever – two of the most lethal mosquito-borne infections around the world.
+Research is increasingly showing that the herb sometimes called Wormwood (Artemisia annua) inhibits malaria parasites.
+Malaria is one of the most lethal mosquito-borne infections around the world.

 Malaria infects over 200 million people a year worldwide and kills somewhere around a million people a year.